The Anti-Logic Primer™

 The Mr. Spock character and Star Trek® are registered trademarks owned by CBS and Paramount Pictures Corporation.

 Several terrific troubleshooting methodologies aren't listed below.
 They're in the other primer.
 These are the less-than-terrific ones.
-Fear not, though, because the methods shown here remain strangely popular, even if they don't make a lot of sense.
-In fact, these approaches remain some of the most commonly forms of attempted troubleshooting.
+Fear not, because the methods shown here remain strangely popular, even if they don't make a lot of sense.
+In fact, these approaches remain some of the most commonly attempted forms of troubleshooting.

 The Anti-Logic Primer is a light-hearted look at how we humans respond to problems, and also interact with others.
 But reality is not always so funny.
 Delays, waste, unnecessary frustration, and anger can result when we do not apply the proper problem-solving approach and attitude.
 Although imperfect approaches may eventually accomplish the task at hand, there are real costs to poorly disciplined, reactive, or lethargic troubleshooting.
 This can mean that: